MrTortoise/ChristmasKata2018/Readme.md

 producing the correct letter handler for that name + current config combination

 ## The goal
-Naturally there are no tests - this needs to be addressed as we know there are a lot of new requirements coming into this area.
-Moreover changes to other parts of the system are likley to impact the user experience.
-It is required to abstract a specification for existing behaviour in order to help direct work in these other areas and better clarify responsibilities.
+**Naturally there are no tests - this needs to be addressed** as we know there are a lot of new requirements coming into this area.

-Several previous groups of hopefuls have failed at this.
-Unfortunatley this means there is now a deadline of about an evening of 'fun' to achieve testability.
+Moreover changes to other parts of the system are likely to impact the user experience.

 Should anyone manage this then there are the following requirements.